-This annual exhibition celebrates the achievements of the Bachelors of Arts and Bachelors of Fine Arts degree candidates from the University’s Department of Art and Art History.
-2015 B.F.A. candidates are Rebecca Emerson-Brown, Karen Mawikere, Carson Morris, Anne Twombly and Andy Upton.
+This annual exhibition celebrates the achievements of the Bachelor of Arts and Bachelor of Fine Arts degree candidates from the University’s Department of Art and Art History.